XaviOutside/osclass/README.md

 # MIGRATION_OSCLASS_2_DOCKER
 How to migrate current Osclass installation to docker infrastructure.
-The infrastructure consist of two Docker containers.
-One Mysql database container and another about Apache2/PHP Application.
+The infrastructure consist of three Docker containers.
+One Mysql database container, one Postfix server in order to receive emails on a domain and the last one runs Apache2/PHP Application.

 Prerequisites: